COVID-19: School of Business Graduate Admission Updates

 The Graduate Management Admission Council (GMAC) is excited to announce that registration is open for the GMAT™ Online exam, an interim alternative to the test center GMAT™ exam.

-Use of Physical Whiteboards Available Starting June 11, 2020 - Starting June 11, test takers have the option to use a physical whiteboard, an online whiteboard, or both in our online exams, giving them the option to choose what best fits their needs.
+Use of Physical Whiteboards Available - Test takers have the option to use a physical whiteboard, an online whiteboard, or both in our online exams, giving them the option to choose what best fits their needs.
 For candidates who have tested before and choose to take advantage of the opportunity to take either online exam again, their additional attempt will result in a new score.

 ETS is proud to introduce a solution for students who have been impacted by the coronavirus to take the TOEFL iBT® test and the GRE® General Test at home until test centers can reopen.